Man arrested for murder of Felicia Teo, teen who went missing 13 years ago

 As there were no facts at the time to link the two men to Ms Teo’s disappearance, it was classified as a missing persons case and a police gazette was issued to find her.

-The police explained in their statement that unsolved missing person reports are regularly reviewed for further leads.
+The police explained in their news release that unsolved missing person reports are regularly reviewed for further leads.

 The reviews uncovered no new leads until the case was referred to the Criminal Investigation Department after the latest review in July this year as part of police processes for long-standing unsolved missing person cases.